London Boroughs: Etymology Explained

 Redbridge – A Red Bridge Which Bestrode The River Roding

-Redbridge was named after the bridge which was made of red brick before it was replaced in 1922.
+Redbridge was named after the bridge made of red brick before being replaced in 1922.
 The bridge bestrode the River Roding from the 17th century.

 Newham – New Marsh